jsneaker/TidyDataSetProj/README.md

 Instructions:

-1. Confirm that the "UCI HAR Dataset"" directory holding the raw data set is in your working directory.*
+1. Confirm that the "UCI HAR Dataset" directory holding the raw data set is in your working directory.

-2. Confirm that the "reshape" and "reshape2" packages have been installed and library has been performed on both.*
+2. Confirm that the "reshape" and "reshape2" packages have been installed and library has been performed on both.

-3. Source the file run_analysis.R:
+3. Source the file *run_analysis.R*:

 4. From the command line, run the function (no parameters): **createTidyDF()**